Individualized County Child Care Subsidy Plan

 - Reimbursement rates (e.g., higher rates and adjustment factors)

 - Methods of maximizing efficient use of funds

 - Families with children enrolled in part-day California State Preschool Program services, may be eligible for up to two 180-day periods within a 24-month period without the family being certified as a new enrollment each year.

 Common policies that Pilot counties can request to opt-in to are listed in the Pilot Template.
 However, statute allows counties the ability to develop unique policies that fit their needs based on the provisions of statute.
-Counties using these flexibilities must be able to demonstrate their need and that they will increase access to care to reach a greater number of families eligible to be served by Early Learning and Care Division (ELCD) funds.
+Counties using these flexibilities must be able to demonstrate their need and that they will increase access to care to reach a greater number of families eligible to be served by Early Education Division (EED) funds.